yatharth1444/yatharth1444/README.md

 I love football, chess and have a great interest in philosphy.

-Here to learn and grow ...passionate about tech but surely there's a life outside it too...
+Here to learn and grow ...passionate about tech.

 <!--